 For More Information

-Prepared by Michael D. Orzolek, professor of horticulture; Lynn F. Kime, senior extension associate in agricultural economics; R. Matthew Harsh, Chesley Farms; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Michael D. Orzolek, professor emeritus of horticulture; Lynn F. Kime, senior extension associate in agricultural economics; R. Matthew Harsh, Chesley Farms; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.